Laboratory CPT Codes

 Laboratory CPT Codes 87003 – 87999

-- Definitive testing is the ID of genus or species that requires tests (e.g., biochemical panel)
+- Definitive testing is the ID of a genus or species that require tests (e.g., biochemical panel)

 - Molecular diagnostic codes 81105 to 81408 are not to be used in combination with or instead of the procedures.
 See also esoteric tests. represented by codes 87140 – 87158.

 Cytopathology is a diagnostic technique that examines cells that have been exfoliated (shed), scraped from the body, or aspirated with a fine needle.
 Cell specimens are processed into slides and examined microscopically for the diagnosis of cancer, precancerous conditions, benign tumors, and some infectious conditions.
 See Stanford Medicine.
 About Cytopathology.